ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool shows the public IP address that websites see when you visit them.
-It loads when you open the page and displays your IPv4 and IPv6 if available, plus location and network details.
+This tool is an online “what is my IP address” checker that shows the public IP address that websites see when you visit them.
+It loads when you open the page and displays your IPv4 and IPv6 if available, plus location and network details, so you can quickly check your public IP address online without running terminal commands.

-It is for anyone who needs to know their public IP: developers, support staff, or people checking their connection.
-You do not need to type anything; just open the page and wait for the result.
+It is for anyone who needs to know their public IP: developers whitelisting an address, support staff helping users, or people checking their connection who want to see my IP address and location in one view.
+You do not need to type anything; just open the page and wait for the result, then copy your public IPv4 or IPv6 address from a simple what is my IP tool that works entirely in your browser.

 An IP address is a number that identifies your device on the internet.
 IPv4 uses four groups of numbers (e.g. 192.0.2.1).
 IPv6 uses longer addresses with letters and numbers.
 Your internet provider or network gives you a public IP; it can change when you reconnect or after a while.
 A related operation involves looking up IP addresses as part of a similar workflow.